zInnovationLab/sentiment-anaylsis-bluemix/README.md

-#Jenkins / Github Build Process Setup
+#Jenkins / Github / Docker - Continuous Integration Setup
 ---
 The sections below will go through the end to end setup process for configuring Jenkins for Continuous Integration on LinuxONE and Linux on z Systems.